 Industrial plants must now implement sophisticated monitoring systems that measure emissions of harmful substances such as sulfur oxides (SO₂), nitrogen oxides (NOₓ) and fine particulates (PM) in real time.

-The standard refers to a "certified system" as a "complete metrological chain, tested and certified to EN15267-3".
-This chain includes several stages that are essential for guaranteeing the reliability of the measurement process, including fume extraction, the conditioning system and the gasanalyser .
+The standard defines a "certified system" as a "complete metrological chain that has been tested and certified as compliant with EN 15267-3" and meets the requirements of EN 14181.
+This chain includes several essential steps to ensure the reliability of the measurement process, including flue gas extraction, the conditioning system, andanalyser .
 Thus,analyser cannot be certified on its own, but is an integral part of the certified system as a whole.

-In addition, the Data Acquisition and Handling System (DAHS) is essential for reporting emissions, not only under normal operating conditions (NOC), but also under non-normal operating conditions (OTNOC).
+In addition, the Data Acquisition and Processing System (DAHS) is essential for reporting emissions, not only under normal operating conditions (NOC), but also under non-normal operating conditions (OTNOC).

 This continuous monitoring enables immediate detection of threshold exceedances, facilitating a rapid and effective response to remedy infringements.